K-PaaS/application-platform-guide/install/service/rabbitmq.md

 > $ cf marketplace

 ```
-getting services from marketplace in org system / space dev as admin...
+Getting all service offerings from marketplace in org system / space dev as admin...
-OK

-service      plans         description                                                                           broker
+offering   plans          description                                                                                                                   broker
-rabbitmq     standard      RabbitMQ is a robust and scalable high-performance multi-protocol messaging broker.   rabbitmq-service-broker
+rabbitmq   standard       RabbitMQ service to provide shared instances of this high-performance multi-protocol messaging broker.                        rabbitmq-service-broker

-TIP: Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
+TIP: Use 'cf marketplace -e SERVICE_OFFERING' to view descriptions of individual plans of a given service offering.
 ```
 <br>